newrelic-experimental/nr1-synthetic-stack/README.md

 ## Configuration

 The visualization is configured through the configuration panel.
-Much of the configuration is done using an NRQL query that allows you to dynamically adjust thresholds and values based on the data.
+Much of the configuration is done using two NRQL queries that allow you to dynamically adjust thresholds and values based on the data.

 ### Planning your visualization configuration
 Before configuring the visualization you should plan what 'states' you wish to display.
 You can display as many states as you wish.
 The simplest would be two states representing the synthetic check `result` values SUCCESS and FAILED.
 However you can go further adding more states based on the data.